Lattice-Works/CAFE/README.md

 ### Get the example data

-Click the button `clone or download` and click `Download ZIP`.
+Click the button `clone or download` on github and click `Download ZIP`.
 Extract.
-For what's next, we're assuming the data is in in `/Users/openlattice/chroniclepy/examples/`
+For what's next, we're assuming the data is in in `/Users/openlattice/chroniclepy/examples/`.
+For your local application, replace `/Users/openlattice/chroniclepy/examples/` with the directory you put the data in.

 ### Run preprocessing and summary

-To run the data processing, run in the terminal (where you replace `/Users/openlattice/chroniclepy/examples/` with the directory you put the data in):
+To run the data processing, run in the terminal:

     docker run \
       -v /Users/openlattice/chroniclepy/examples/:/Users/openlattice/chroniclepy/examples/ \